bigcommerce/dev-docs/docs/api-docs/catalog/v2-vs-v3.md

 ### Product variants and modifiers instead of option sets

-V3 Catalog introduced a new option model which included two types of options: [variant options](https://developer.bigcommerce.com/api-docs/store-management/products-overview#variant-options) and [modifiers](https://developer.bigcommerce.com/api-docs/store-management/products-overview#modifier-options).
+V3 Catalog introduced a new option model, which included two types of options: [variant options](https://developer.bigcommerce.com/api-docs/store-management/products-overview#variant-options) and [modifiers](https://developer.bigcommerce.com/api-docs/store-management/products-overview#modifier-options).
 You can now create variants and modifiers in one call without having to create option sets beforehand.
 The new option model simplified the creation and management of variant prices and modifier adjusters and removed the need to use complex rules, in all but some cases.

 #### Variant options
 [Variant options](https://developer.bigcommerce.com/api-docs/store-management/products-overview#variant-options) represent options used for variant generation.
 A shopper has to choose from available variant options before adding a product to the cart.
 Variant options include multiple-choice types such as swatch, rectangle, radio button, and dropdown.